 They will continue trying to convince ETH dapps to launch on FTM and in the near term plan to reduce the minimum stake required to become a validator.

-On the technical side they are exploring how they can further scaling while maintaining security and decentralization.
+On the technical side, they are exploring how they can further scale while maintaining security and decentralization.

 One way to do this is by sharding.

 By exploring sharding they hope to address that challenge.
-So next steps will be to:
+So the next steps will be to:

-- Minimize the size of the data on chain that validator needs to store to process transactions.
+- Minimize the size of the data on chain that validators need to store to process transactions.

 - Execute smart contracts faster.
 In EVM when you write data in smart contracts it gets slower over time.
 Fantom Foundation wants to find alternative structures.